 In a reducing environment, the redox balance for chrome flour will be in favour of Cr2+ and Cr3+, whereas in an oxidising environment, it’ll be in favour of Cr3+ and Cr6+.
 The effect of the lowest oxidation number chromium is minimal, and it is regarded as a rarer oxidation state.
 On the other hand, Cr6+ provides a yellow colouration which in concert with Cr3+ will ‘dilute’ the green colour to a somewhat more muted tone.
 Notable is the fact that Cr6+ is harmful to humans, so care should be taken to minimise exposure to any gases arising from the melt.

 The interaction of chromium and the amber chromophore is particularly interesting, as colours such as olive and antique greens require both the amber and chromium chromophores - the modulation of amber by the chromium causes a shift in the position of the chromium-iron equilibrium, and the commensurate colour changes.
-It is this effect that gives rise to brown-green coloured glasses such as feuille morte or deadleaf green.
+It is this effect that gives rise to brown-green coloured glasses such as feuille morte.

 Under oxidising conditions, copper oxide will remain in the cupric oxide form (CuO).
 The Cu2+ ion has a green-blue colouration.
 Under reducing conditions, however, copper oxide will be present in the cuprous oxide form (Cu2O), with the Cu+ ion responsible for an intensely red colour.
 Therefore, to achieve red or black glass, it is imperative to maintain reducing conditions via a low batch redox number.
-Black glass is achieved with a heat strike and more can be read here.
+Black colours are typically achieved after the glass has undergone a process called striking, which is where the glass is heated to ca. 600 - 650 °C post-annealing, more can be read here.

 Impacts of the Batch Redox Number on the Manufacturing Process